Vinci (board game): Game play

 Each player begins the game by selecting one of several available civilizations.
-Each civilization is defined by two tokens, each offering a special ability or special scoring opportunity.
-Each token also provides the civilization with a number of playing "pawns", to which an extra number is added based on the number of players in the game.
+Each civilization is defined by two "civilization tiles", each offering a special ability or special scoring opportunity.
+Each tile also provides the civilization with a number of playing "pawns", to which an extra number is added based on the number of players in the game.

-The player then makes use of these pawns to capture territory.
-This is done in a diceless manner: to capture a territory, a player must place a particular number of pawns in it, based on the location of the territory, the number of defending pawns, and any special abilities of the player's civilization.
-If the player can place a sufficient number of pawns, the capture is guaranteed to succeed; if they cannot, the move is illegal.
-If enemy pawns are defeated in a captured territory, one of them is removed from the game entirely and the remainder are returned to the owning player to replace in their own territories.
-At the end of each turn, a player scores points based on the number of territories they own, with some civilization abilities providing bonuses.
+The player then makes use of these pawns to capture provinces.
+This is done without dice.
+To capture a province, the provin must be adjacent to a player's owned province and the player places a particular number of pawns in the target province, the number determined by the type of the province (mountain forest, prairies, farmland or normal in some games; editions vary), the number of defending pawns, and any special abilities of the players' civilizations.
+If the player places the sufficient number of pawns, the capture is guaranteed to succeed; if they cannot, the move is illegal.
+If pawns are defending the captured province, one of them is removed from the board and put in owning player's supply, and the remainder the owning player places in their own remaining territories.
+At the end of each turn, a player scores points based on the number of non-mountain territories they own, with some civilization abilities providing bonuses.

-Since the number of pawns in a civilization is (usually) fixed, and can only go down as other civilizations capture territories, eventually a civilization will reach a maximum number of territories that it can support.
-At the beginning of any turn, the player owning that civilization can declare that it is going into decline.
-This allows the player to select a new civilization and bring that onto the board while the pawns of the former civilization remain in place, no longer movable but continuing to gather points until their territories are captured.
+Since the number of pawns in a civilization is (usually) fixed, and goes down as other civilizations capture territories and "kill" one pawn in each territory captured, eventually a civilization will reach a maximum number of territories that it can occupy.

+At the beginning of any turn, the player owning a civilization can declare that the civilization is in decline.
+This allows the player to select a new civilization and bring that onto the board while the pawns of the civilization in decline remain in place, no longer movable but continuing to occupy territories and gather points until their territories are captured by other players.

 The game continues until a certain number of points is reached, whereupon the player with the highest score wins.